ibm-cloud-architecture/eda-quickstarts/cos-tutorial/README.md

 quarkus ext add  reactive-messaging-kafka, mutiny, openshift
 ```

-Then `DemoController.java` exposes two end points and use reactive messaging to produce
+Then `DemoController.java` exposes two end points and uses reactive messaging to produce
-random Order in a light version of a TLOG.
+random Sale Transaction in a light version of a [TLOG](https://github.com/DFDLSchemas/IBM4690-TLOG).
 It is wrapped into a [CloudEvent](https://cloudevents.io/)
 using Quarkus reactive messaging.

-For OpenShift deployment the configuration is controlled via configuration map, and kustomize.
+For OpenShift deployment the configuration is controlled via configuration map, and kustomize defined under `kustomize` folder.

 ## Run locally

-For development purpose you can run with Quarkus dev, which will start a local Kafka (RedPanda):
+For development purpose you can run with Quarkus dev, which starts a local Kafka (RedPanda):

 ```sh
 quarkus dev